-Google's latest offering is a post tool embedded directly in Google My Business.
+Google's latest offering is a post tool embedded directly in Google My Business (now Google Business Profile).
 Google Posts allow you to leverage your verified Google My Business locations by adding custom content directly in the search results!
 At the moment you have to request access to Google Posts but the process is simple.
 Once Google has approved your request, you will find the posting tool in your Google My Business account by clicking on "Manage Location" and navigating to the "Create Post" button shown below.

 The posting tool gives you a variety of options for your message including the ability to create an event or use a number of call to action options such as "buy now", "reserve", and "learn more" among others.
 It is even possible to add an offer for a product or service right in the search results.
 You can also upload an image and insert a URL to a product page, booking site, blog post, or web page.
 Once you have entered all of the relevant information you can click the preview button to see how the post will look once published.

-Three items to keep in mind when using Google posts:
+Three things to keep in mind when using Google posts:

-Posts will be publicly displayed for only 7 days (This may change in the future)
+Posts will only be seen by the public for 7 days.
+This could change in the future.

 You can show more than one post at once as long as they are all less than a week old.

 Google tells you a lot about how people are responding to your posts based on how many times they are viewed and how much they interact with them.
 In this case, engagement means clicking on buttons like "Learn more," "Buy," or "Reserve."
 At the bottom of each post, the post overview page shows these thoughts.